kondaa1/GVSU-CIS641-Nidhyana/docs/software_requirements_specification_final.md

  - | NFR 25 | All the Job applicants shall be verified upon registration by a verification method |

 ## _Change Management Plan_
+This section elaborates activities & roles to manage and control change during the execute and control phase of the project.
+Change management plan deals with the transition or transformation of processes.
+It ensures that any changes are handled that come in the way of the development & integration process.
 #### 1) How will you train people to use it?
 We are planning to create a video tutorial and put it on our website.
 The video will comprise details like:
  - All the functionalities of the website: What section does what